• Skip to primary navigation

 • You can prepare the filling and the pastry a couple of days in advance and keep them refrigerated until you want to bake your pie.
 Leave the pastry at room temperature for 10 minutes before rolling it out.

-• You can get 8 medium-size portions so it is a real crowd-pleaser.
+• You can get 8 medium-sized portions, so it is a real crowd-pleaser.

 Nutrition